mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the latest updates in [!DNL Journey Optimizer] documentation.

+## February 2024 (#feb-2024)

+* Information has been added on how to personalize offers' representations based on context data [Read more](../offers/offer-library/add-representations.md#context-data)

 ## January 2024 {#jan-2024}

 * All new features and improvements coming with [!DNL Journey Optimizer] January '24 release have been detailed in the documentation.
 [Read more](release-notes.md)